-External Assessments Controlled Assessment and Practical skills Year 11 Summer 2021 Year 12 Summer 2022 Practical Skills Unit 1: 35% Unit 2 : 40% Unit 3 : Booklet A 7.5% 75 minute external written examination sat in May of Year 11 90 minute external written examination sat in June of Year 12 In Term 2 of Year 12 pupils ca practical tasks based on, but to, nine prescribed practicals over two years.
-Externally set and marked. not identical Unit 3 : Booklet B 17.5% 60 minute external Practical switten examination.
-(Year 1 •
+External Assessments Controlled Assessment and Practical skills Year 11 Summer 2022 Year 12 Summer 2023 Practical Skills Unit 1: 35% Unit 2 : 40% Unit 3 : Booklet A 7.5% 75 minute external written examination sat in May of Year 11 90 minute external written examination sat in June of Year 12 In Term 2 of Year 12 pupils can practical tasks based on, but r to, nine prescribed practicals o over two years.
+Externally set and marked. ot identical Unit 3 : Booklet B 17.5% 60 minute external Practical S written examination.
+(Year 12

-A variety of careers are available if you study Chemistry e.g. Medicine, Dentistry, Veterinary, Pharmacy, Pharmacology, Biochemistry, Environmental Chemistry, Chemical Engineering, Material Science, Forensics, Metallurgy etc. Chemistry is helping us to cope with increasing pressures on energy, food, water and other natural resources.
+A variety of careers is available if you study Chemistry e.g. Medicine, Dentistry, Veterinary, Pharmacy, Pharmacology, Biochemistry, Environmental Chemistry, Chemical Engineering, Material Science, Forensics, Metallurgy etc. Chemistry is helping us to cope with increasing pressures on energy, food, water and other natural resources.
 Chemistry is helping to improve and maintain human health through the development of new and improved pharmaceutical drugs and drug delivery systems.